helkey/url-shorten/README.md

 ```

 ### Address and URL Servers
-Aws_instances are defined for each of the address, shortening, and expanding servicer instance.
+AWS instances are defined for each of the address, shortening, and expanding servicer instance.
 As mentioned, small `t2.micro` AWS instances are used to minimize cost during development.

 ```terraform